PedroEduardoSS/AnalyzWEB/README.md

 ![logo](/assets/Analyzweb-logo.jpeg)

 AnalyzWEB is a set of tools based on Streamlit and NiceGUI for data scientists, analysts or anyone who studies or work with Data Science.
+The purpose of this repository is to share your knowledge and projects.

+## How to use

+First, it is recommended to fork this repository.

+Create a folder, that is your project.
+Inside you work in any project of data you want to share.
+You can use Streamlit or NiceGUI to build a graphical interface to your data.

+Remember to not share confidential data in your projects.
+Use data from kaggle to practice.

 ## Technologies behind